The halogens oxidising ability header image.

 2NaCl(aq) + I2(aq) → 2NaCl(aq) + I2(aq)

-Here we have iodine and chlorine as the two halogens present on the reactant side of the equation.
-Iodine is not able to oxidise the chloride ions present and so no reaction will happen.
+Here we have iodine and chloride ions as the halogen and halide ion present on the reactant side of the equation.
+Iodine being close to the bottom of group 7 is a poor oxidising agent and it is not able to oxidise the chloride ions present and so in this case no reaction will take place.

 Reaction of the halogens with iron(II) chloride solutions